Health Guide Chapter 2

 - Personal health records—Consider carrying photocopies of your health and hospital records, recent electrocardiogram (ECG), laboratory test results, list of current medications, allergies, etc. Or, you may wish to subscribe to a service that can assemble all of your pertinent medical records, store them in a computer, and fax or e-mail them anywhere in the world within minutes.
 Contact Global Med-Net (800-650-SAVE) for further information.

 - Travel health insurance—It is always a good idea to purchase a travel insurance policy (Chapter 18).
 These policies pay overseas doctors and hospitals at the time of the visit, and they also cover emergency medical transport.
 Check your existing health insurance policy to see what benefits are provided in case of illness overseas.
 Normally, only emergencies are covered.
 Medicare does not pay for out-of-country illnesses or accidents, so anyone with Medicare should also have MediGap coverage.

 - Doctors and hospitals abroad—The International Association for Assistance to Travelers (IAMAT) publishes a booklet listing hospitals and English-speaking physicians overseas.
 417 Center Street, Lewiston, NY 14092; 716-754-4883.
-The Destinations Section of this website has extensive country listings of doctors and hospitals, with many website addresses.
+The Destinations Section of Travel Medicine, Inc. has extensive country listings of doctors and hospitals, with many website addresses.